silverstripe/silverstripe-framework/docs/en/05_Contributing/07_Translations.md

 ## Contact

-Translators have their own [mailinglist](https://groups.google.com/forum/#!forum/silverstripe-translators), but you can also reach a core member on [IRC](https://irc.silverstripe.org).
+Translators have their own [mailing list](https://groups.google.com/forum/#!forum/silverstripe-translators), but you can also reach a core member on [IRC](https://irc.silverstripe.org).
 The transifex.com interface has a built-in discussion board if you have specific comments on a translation.